 5. Northalsted

-Formerly known as Boystown, this recently renamed enclave (a portmanteau of North Halsted, the street that creates the neighborhood’s western border) was the first gay neighborhood officially recognized by a large U.S. city back in 1997.
-Today, the LGBTQ+ community remains hugely important.
-Whether you’re looking to watch a drag show while getting tipsy at brunch or learn about LGBTQ+ history while strolling along Legacy Walk, the subsection of Lakeview is rich with small businesses, nightlife, rainbows, and, of course, pride.
+Formerly known as Boystown, this recently renamed enclave (a portmanteau of North Halsted, the street that creates the neighborhood’s western border) among the coolest neighborhoods in Chicago is rich with small businesses, nightlife, rainbows, and, of course, pride.
+Northalsted was the first gay neighborhood officially recognized by a large U.S. city, back in 1997.
+Today, the LGBTQ+ community remains hugely important culturally, politically, and economically.
+Whether you’re looking to learn about LGBTQ+ history while strolling along Legacy Walk, or let loose at KitKat’s during the city’s best drag brunch, this neighborhood has you covered.

 6. Ukrainian Village

-On the contrary, it’s one of the coolest Chicago neighborhoods (and one of the artsiest neighborhoods): You can support a local Ukrainian-owned business (the Chicago area is home to the second-largest Ukrainian and Ukrainian-American population, according to the 2019 U.S. Census); take in some art at the Ukrainian Institute of Modern Art or the Ukrainian National Museum; catch an alternative music show at the Empty Bottle; or enjoy a farm-to-table Italian meal at A Tavola.
+On the contrary, it’s one of the coolest neighborhoods in Chicago (and one of the most artsy and hip neighborhoods in Chicago): You can support a local Ukrainian-owned business (the Chicago area is home to the second-largest Ukrainian and Ukrainian-American population in the U.S.; take in some art at the Ukrainian Institute of Modern Art or the Ukrainian National Museum; catch an alternative music show at the Empty Bottle; or enjoy a farm-to-table Northern Italian meal at A Tavola

 River North belongs on any list of the coolest Chicago neighborhoods.
 Its extremely high concentration of art galleries and bumping nightlife make it one of the notable hip neighborhoods in Chicago.